rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

 ===================== 73 passed, 5 deselected in 1.59s ===============
 ```

-Run the integration tests while the server is running:
+Run integration tests while the server is running:

 ```sh
 make run-integration